ZoltanTheHun/easy/README.md

 - there are no constructors, except a default and a copy constructor provided by the language
 - all variables are private, but they are reachable through public getters/setters
 - setters/getters are automatically generated
+- default Shallow Immutablility
-- default immutability, but mutable keyword can allow mutability (but variables can be mutable objects)
+- mutable keyword can allow mutability
+- in future true immutable might be introduced with the strict keyword

 This project has a very simple interpreter, that can interpret a .easy file to a .java file, but it is very limited at the moment.